-- GMESS Support Group: GMESS (Greater Manchester Eczema & Skin Support) is an informal online support group for people who are affected by eczema and other inflammatory skin conditions.
+GMESS Support Groups: GMESS (Greater Manchester Eczema & Skin Support CIO) offers an informal online support group, and also an informal in-person support group for people who are affected by eczema and other inflammatory skin conditions.
 We offer a safe space for people to share experiences and get tips on how to better manage their condition.
 We also offer a WhatsApp group for more regular peer support.
-We meet online every 2nd & 4th Tuesday of each month 6pm-7:30pm.
+We meet online every 2nd & 4th Tuesday of each month 6pm-7:30pm, and also in-person every 1st & 3rd Thursday of each month 6pm-7:30pm at the Zion Community Resource Centre, 339 Stretford Road, Hulme, Manchester, M15 4ZY.
 For more information contact Paul Mattis on 07828-902300 / email@example.com.

 Nottingham: This group of carers of children with eczema and healthcare professionals was set up to offer support and information on an informal basis.
 The group meets infrequently, responding to local need as appropriate.
 For details, visit the group’s website (www.nottinghameczema.org.uk) and sign up to its web alert (emailed news service) or contact the group through the website.
 The group can be followed on Twitter under the name ‘eczemasupport’.

 Hereford: Join the Facebook group: www.facebook.com/groups/279901809328961/?ref=share; Eczema support for families and children.